-- (a) Unless a written request is received from employees on sick leave without pay not to continue their benefits, the Board agrees to pay their premiums for six (6) months for medical coverage, dental coverage, and for group life insurance coverage if they are members of these Plans. - (b) The total premiums paid by the Board on behalf of the employees will be deducted from their wages after they return to work.
-The said deductions shall be re-paid to the Board over a period of time which will be the lesser of the time lost or six (6) months.
-If the employee does not return to work, the Board will take steps to recover the amount owing by other means. - (c) In the event of the death of an employee who, at the time of death had been employed by the Board continuously for six (6) months, the Board shall continue to provide the current medical, extended health and dental health benefits to the currently covered dependants of the deceased employee for a period of three (3) months after the death of the employee.
+- (a) Unless a written request is received from employees on sick leave without pay not to continue their benefits, the Employer agrees to pay their premiums for six (6) months for medical coverage, dental coverage, and for group life insurance coverage if they are members of these Plans. - (b) The total premiums paid by the Employer on behalf of the employees will be deducted from their wages after they return to work.
+The said deductions shall be re-paid to the Employer over a period of time which will be the lesser of the time lost or six (6) months.
+If the employee does not return to work, the Employer will take steps to recover the amount owing by other means. - (c) In the event of the death of an employee who, at the time of death had been employed by the Employer continuously for six (6) months, the Employer shall continue to provide the current medical, extended health and dental health benefits to the currently covered dependents of the deceased employee for a period of time according to the benefits package, after the death of the employee.